 But the three men never showed up for the flight.

 Had they, the three would have flown on American Airlines flight 144 -- the same plane hijacked the next day and flown into the Pentagon in northern Virginia.

 Besides the convicted terrorist, who was not named in the cable, the three men were tied in the WikiLeaks cable to Mohamed al Mansoori.
 The United Arab Emirates native had spent time traveling with al Alhajri, Abdulla and Alfehaid during their time in California.

-According to the former law enforcement official, al Mansoori was being investigated for possibly funneling money to support the 9/11 hijackers.
-His visa was revoked, but his name wasn't put on a terror watch list -- something that the WikiLeaks cable's author suggested should change.
+Al Mansoori was being investigated for possibly funneling money to support the 9/11 hijackers.
+His visa was revoked, but his name wasn't put on a terror watchlist -- something that the WikiLeaks cable's author suggested should change.

-"Primarily, they were looking for the (three men) to collect any intelligence on what they were doing and looking at the money (trail)," the official said.
+"Primarily, they were looking for the (three men) to collect any intelligence on what they were doing and looking at the money (trail)," the former law enforcement official said.